sheehui/tp/docs/UserGuide.md

 #### 4.4.2 Editing the data file

+<div markdown="span" class="alert alert-primary">:bulb:
+If your changes to the data file is erroneous and causes DonnaFin to "lose its data".
+Don't worry, as long as you do not run commands, your data is still stored.
+Simply undo your changes to restore.
+</div><br>

 DonnaFin's data is saved as a JSON file `[JAR file location]/data/donnafin.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="block" class="alert alert-warning">:exclamation: **Caution:**

-If your changes to the data file make its format invalid, DonnaFin will discard all data and start with an empty data file on the next run.
+If your changes to the data file make its format invalid, DonnaFin will discard all data and start with an empty data file on the next run (no clients are shown).

 ``` YAML
 {